Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 Haley declined to say which recommendations ICE agreed with and why, or what actions the agency took in response.

-Lawyers, who regularly visit the facility and represent detainees there, say they have seen little evidence that ICE or GEO have followed through on the recommendations.
+Lawyers, who regularly visit the facility and represent detainees there, say they have seen little evidence that ICE or GEO has followed through on the recommendations.

 "I don't have reason to believe that many of these reports are being taken as seriously as they should by the facility or by ICE," says Pilar Gonzalez of the nonprofit Disability Rights California, which advocates for detainees at the facility.

-Liz Jordan, an attorney with the Civil Rights Education And Enforcement Center, says the issues identified in the report have persisted.
+Liz Jordan, an attorney with the Civil Rights Education and Enforcement Center, says the issues identified in the report have persisted.

 "ICE does not demand any sort of accountability from the contractors or force any changes or improvements," says Jordan, who is representing current and former Adelanto detainees in a lawsuit.